 5. Negotiating the cost down

-Traveler satisfaction is important but your company needs to ensure that it maximizes value from its travel spend.
+Traveller satisfaction is important but your company needs to ensure that it maximises value from its travel spend.
 Don’t just focus on one rate.
 Consider how to leverage your total spend volume to get good deals.

-Having all the information in one place also allows you to practise corporate social responsibility by tracking your travelers.
-You will then be able to protect your travelers and get them rebooked and repatriated in case of a travel emergency
+Having all the information in one place also allows you to practise corporate social responsibility by tracking your travellers.
+You will then be able to protect your travellers and get them rebooked and repatriated in case of a travel emergency

 Before rushing headlong to get everyone booking online, just ask yourself about the true costs of doing it yourself.